Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-TDM.rst

 ^^^^^^^^^^^^^^^

 To minimize kernel switching overheads and therefore, maximize performance, TDM FIR supports batching multiple frames into a single input buffer.
-A frame can defined as a set of data samples, one data sample for each TDM channel, i.e. a frame is a set of ``TP_TDM_CHANNELS`` input samples.
+A frame can be defined as a set of data samples, one data sample for each TDM channel, i.e. a frame is a set of ``TP_TDM_CHANNELS`` input samples.

 Input buffer size can be set to an integer multiple of TDM Channels, e.g.:
 ``TP_INPUT_WINDOW_VSIZE = TP_TDM_CHANNELS * NUMBER_OF_FRAMES``